-$(2021 N = 1,523 \mid 2022 N = 1,197)$
+(2021 N = 1,523 | 2022 N = 1,197 | 2023 N = 1,283)

 Source: Revealing Institutional Strengths and Challenges.
-Custom Questions Report, Spring 2021 and 2022
+Custom Questions Report, Spring 2021, 2022, and 2023

 As AVC considers its future course scheduling and student support strategies, student responses to other items on the RISC instrument might provide insights for consideration.
 For example, students were asked about their greatest challenges and were invited to rank them with most challenging at the top.
 These were the 2022 results regarding the greatest challenges.
+The 2023 results are not available.